 A: Tight Oil

-Two tight oil Niobrara models follow.
-The first is based on density-neutron crossplot porosity PHIE instead of PHIT in the Archie Sw model.
-The second uses density porosity corrected for kerogen and pyrite.
+Two carbonate tight oil Niobrara models follow.
+Neither is "correct" but both identify prospective pay.
+The first is based on Density-Neutron crossplot porosity PHIE instead of PHIT in the Archie Sw model.
+The second uses Density porosity corrected for orgnaic matter based on TOCDEN and pyrite.

 Note the interesting correlation between Umaa and the AT90 resistivity over most of the Niobrara.